My work is an exploration of self. It was my tunnel out of trauma. It allows me to know myself better.

-This was the statement for the D.I.D. body work: I am making shapes on canvas, but my shapes are self-portraits and my paints, reproduction quilting fabrics.
+I am making shapes on canvas, but my shapes are self-portraits and my paints, reproduction quilting fabrics.
 I am using fabrics not to decorate but to make something solid like rubber, poured paint or steel.
 I do not consider my work collage.
 I like shaping space, like Serra.
 The leg becomes the line rather than the line of the leg being the line.
 I want the shape to exist without the human.
 I developed Dissociative Identity Disorder as a child.
 D.I.D. and trauma have allowed me a unique relationship with myself.
 I get to explore this in my work.
-Female self portraiture provides an important window into society, I offer one window through my story.
-It feels important to make the female form and experience as much a part of contemporary art as possible.
+They have made manifest that which the eye can not see.
 I found my voice in my naked body; nudity is always political.
 I am a painter of the color field tradition.
 I am specimen, I am spectacle, I am object, but I am not too.

 It feels important to tell this woman's story, which happens to be my own, to add it in with all the others.